-We are working externally with our suppliers and partner organisations to ensure this work programme is delivered to enable HQIP to meet our obligations.
+The NJR is working externally with our suppliers and partner organisations to ensure this work programme is delivered to enable HQIP to meet our obligations.

-Our work programme falls into the following areas:
+The NJR's work programme falls into the following areas:

-• Policy Development: We continue to develop and review our range of policies to ensure they meet GDPR standards.
+Policy development: we continue to develop and review our range of policies to ensure they meet GDPR standards.

-• Individuals Rights: We have ensured that we have policies and processes in place to implement individual’s rights under GDPR.
+Individuals rights: we have ensured that we have policies and processes in place to implement individual’s rights under GDPR.

-• Data Protection Impact Assessments (DPIA): We have ensured that DPIAs are embedded into our processes and will be undertaken where needed for new processing activities.
+Data Protection Impact Assessments (DPIA): we have ensured that DPIAs are embedded into our processes and will be undertaken where needed for new processing activities.

-• Training & Awareness: We continue to build awareness and undertake training across HQIP on the GDPR and its implications.
+Training & awareness: we continue to build awareness and undertake training across HQIP on the GDPR and its implications.

 Supplier & partner relationships: where appropriate, we will be using all reasonable endeavours to ensure that our third party and suppliers are complying with GDPR.